research-software-collaborations/research-software-collaborations.github.io/pages/docs/newteammember.md

 like to keep track of the presentations made by IRIS-HEP team members, with the following criteria:

-  * Only presentations related to IRIS-HEP itself should be included.
+  * Only presentations related to HSF-India itself should be included.
   * Any presentation in a "public" meeting should be included.
 This includes presentations made in experiment meetings, even if they are protected such that the presentation and meeting links are not world visible.
-  * Presentations in the IRIS-HEP topical meetings should be included.
+  * Presentations in the HSF-India topical meetings should be included.
-  * Minor presentations in internal "working" meetings of IRIS-HEP do not need to be added.
+  * Minor presentations in internal "working" meetings of HSF-India do not need to be added.
   * Presentations, lectures, etc. as part of training events should be included.
   * Posters at workshops and conferences can also be included.
 You can add "(poster)" at the end of the title.
 Include a link to a pdf of the poster.